surendhar-bioinformatics/JUMPt/README.md

 # Contents of this file
-Introduction
+- Introduction
-Release notes
+- Release notes
-Software Requirements
+- Software Requirements
-Hardware Requirements
+- Hardware Requirements
-Installation
+- Installation
-Command Line Arguments
+- Command Line Arguments
-Maintainers
+- Maintainers
+- Acknoledgements

 # Introduction
 JUMPt (JUMP-turnover) software tool is for detrmining the protein turnover rates in metabolically labeled animals using mass spectrometry(MS) data.
 JUMPt uses novel differential equation-based mathematical model to determine the reliable and accurate protein turnover rates.
 The proposed method determines the half-life of individual proteins by fitting the dynamic data of unlabeled free Lys and protein-bound Lys from individual proteins simultaneously.
 JUMPt is part of JUMP Software Suite (shortly JUMP), which is an integrative omics data processing and analysis tool, including protein/peptide database creation, database search, identification filtering, quantification, network analysis, proteogenomics and protein turnover analysis .